-In the quarter ended March 31, 2010 three customers accounted for 53% of total net sales.
+In the quarter ended June 30, 2010 three customers accounted for 48% of total net sales.
+In the first six months of 2010 the Company's top three customers accounted for 50% of total net sales.
 Because of our significant customer concentration, our net sales and operating income has fluctuated and could in the future fluctuate significantly due to changes in political or economic conditions or the loss, reduction of business, or less favorable terms for any of our significant customers.

 Gross Profit.
-Our total gross profit was \$0.8 million in the first quarter of 2010, an increase from \$0.5 million in the first quarter of 2009.
-Our gross margin percent of net sales was 30.6% in the first quarter of 2010 compared to 19.4% in the first quarter of 2009.
-The gross margin percentage increased in the first quarter of 2010 primarily due to a shift in our product mix toward higher margin products and a reduction in manufacturing expense.
+Our total gross profit was \$900 thousand in the second quarter of 2010, a decrease from \$984 thousand in the second quarter of 2009.
+Our gross margin percent of net sales was 25.7% in the second quarter of 2010 compared to 32.1% in the second quarter of 2009.
+The decrease in gross profit and gross margin from the second quarter of 2009 to the second quarter of 2010 was primarily due to higher cost of goods sold due to higher air freight costs in the second quarter of 2010 as Zoom used air freight to meet higher than expected demand and to delay purchases and shipments and thereby improve cash flow.